jgarzik/posixutils/doc/roadmap.md

+# ROADMAP

+Status of all utilities.

+## Key

+1. General format:  Category, followed by list of utilities in that category.

+2. Incomplete utilities marked with '?'

+3. Utilities thought to be feature complete marked with '*'

+4. Utilities audited and tested marked with '^'

+## List

 apps: bc mailx man more od sh

 batch env: qalter qdel qhold qmove qmsg qrerun qrls qselect qsig qstat qsub